-Bangladesh opposition boycotts swearing-in amid calls to probe vote rigging
+Bangladesh opposition boycotts oath amid calls to probe vote complaints

 Hasina and her ruling Awami League party have dismissed the accusations.

-While all 291 newly elected members of parliament, including Hasina, from the ruling bloc were sworn in, the seven opposition members stayed away.
+While newly elected members of parliament from the ruling bloc, including Hasina, were sworn in, the seven opposition members stayed away.

+“We have not taken a final decision yet on whether we’ll take the oath or not,” said a senior leader of the main opposition Bangladesh Nationalist Party (BNP), declining to be identified ahead of a formal party decision.

 They must take their oath within three months or forfeit their seats.